 Some common health issues seen in Holland Lops are:

-Your little Lop should visit the vet annually for routine examinations—even if they don’t show symptoms of anything.
+Your little Lop should visit the vet annually for routine examinations—even if they don’t show signs of anything.

 Breeding